 11. Investment.
 All Fund assets may be invested, as authorized by C.R.C.P.
-252.7(a)(5): (1) in bonds, notes or other securities of or guaranteed by the United States or a federal agency, and (2) in interest bearing accounts or certificates of any bank, trust company, or savings and loan association which are insured by the Federal Deposit Insurance Corporation of the United States or protected pursuant to the Public Deposit Protection Act (PDPA), C.R.S. § 11-105-101, et. seq.
+252.7(a)(5): (1) in bonds, notes or other securities of or guaranteed by the United States or a federal agency, and (2) in interest bearing accounts or certificates of any bank, trust company, or savings and loan association which are insured by the Federal Deposit Insurance Corporation of the United States or the Public Deposit Protection protected pursuant to (PDPA), Act C.R.S. § 11-105-101, et. seq.